Cardinals vs. Phillies Player Props Betting Odds

-Sportsbooks have set player props for Bryson Stott, Nolan Arenado and others when the Philadelphia Phillies host the St. Louis Cardinals at Citizens Bank Park on Friday at 7:05 PM ET.
+Kyle Schwarber is one of the top players with prop bets on the table when the Philadelphia Phillies and the St. Louis Cardinals play at Citizens Bank Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!